CLIMAT: Clinically-Inspired Multi-Agent Transformers for Knee Osteoarthritis Trajectory Forecasting: Conclusions

 \section{Conclusions}

-In this paper, we proposed a novel general-purpose transformer-based method to predict knee osteoarthritis progression from multi-model data.
-To our knowledge, this is the first study in the realm of OA, and the develop method can be of interest to other fields, where a forecasting of disease course is of interest.
+In this paper, we proposed a novel transformer-based method to forecast a trajectory of a disease's stage from multimodel data.
+We applied our method to knee osteoarthritis prognosis prediction problem, and to our knowledge, this is the first study in the realm of OA that tackled this problem.
+The developed method can be of interest to other fields, where a forecasting of disease course is of interest.
+The main limitation of this study is that our experiments were conducted on a dataset conducted in the research setting.
+Evaluation of performance of the method in real clinical setting is still needed to understand the value of the method on the OA treatment process.
+The source code, allowing to fully replicate our results, is publicly available at \url{https://github.com/MIPT-Oulu/CLIMAT}.

-Our framework provides tools to integrate multi-modal data beyond one follow-up, and furthermore, has in-built interpretation capabilities (\Cref{fig:mean_oai_attention}) through self-attention mechanism.
-We thus suggest the future studies to investigate these aspects.